james-gould/azure-keyvault-emulator/README.md

 ## Azure KeyVault Emulator

-The Azure KeyVault Emulator to mock interactions with Azure KeyVault using the official Azure KeyVault client
+The Azure KeyVault Emulator to mock interactions with Azure KeyVault using the official Azure KeyVault client or REST API.

+# Roadmap

+- Introduction of the [full API](https://learn.microsoft.com/en-us/rest/api/keyvault/) for Azure Key Vault:
+    - [x] Secrets
+    - [ ] Keys
+    - [ ] Certificates
+    - [ ] Managed HSM
+- Separate NuGet package for introducing an emulated Key Vault into your .NET Aspire projects.

 ## Supported Operations